rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 This RFC has three simple goals:

-1. Add a way to write feature descriptions in `Cargo.toml`
+1. Add a way to write feature descriptions in `Cargo.toml`, as well some other simple feature attributes.
 2. Establish a way for Cargo or other build systems to easily pass advanced configuration information to `rustdoc` (e.g., favicon or playground URLs from `Cargo.toml`)